PhiTux/schoco/README.md

 ## Progress
 **Progress is far (around 90% ?)! <ins>All</ins> important and difficult key-features are working!
 The Online-IDE is working and projects can be transformed into homeworks which are then editable by the pupils.
 Teachers can see and view all pupils solutions and their results of JUnit-Tests ✨**

-**From now on, there are just a few more features missing (and polishing here and there of course...)**
+**From now on, there are just a few more features missing (and some polishing here and there of course...)**

 - [x] Usermanagement (Registration an login for teachers and pupils) and extended rights for teachers
 - [x] Classroom-management (Creation of courses and assigning pupils to courses)